mila-iqia/milatools/README.md

 ### mila code

-Connect a VSCode instance to a compute node. `mila code` first allocates a compute node using slurm (you can pass slurm options as well), and then calls the `code` command with the appropriate options to start a remote coding session on the allocated node.
+Connect a VSCode instance to a compute node. `mila code` first allocates a compute node using slurm (you can pass slurm options as well using `--alloc`), and then calls the `code` command with the appropriate options to start a remote coding session on the allocated node.

 You can simply Ctrl+C the process to end the session.

 ```
-usage: mila code [-h] PATH ...
+usage: mila code [-h] [--alloc ...] [--job VALUE] [--node VALUE] PATH

 positional arguments:
-  PATH
-  SLURM_OPTS
+  PATH          Path to open on the remote machine

 optional arguments:
   -h, --help    show this help message and exit
+  --alloc ...
+Extra options to pass to slurm
+  --job VALUE   Job ID to connect to
+  --node VALUE  Node to connect to
 ```

 For example: